 submitted the SSDE form to the Graduate School by the Friday of the third week of classes or no later than three weeks prior to the defense, whichever date comes first

 Scheduling a Final Exam within the Start of Semester Defense Exception Timeline

 To defend under SSDE, a student must schedule and attend the defense according to the following timeline:

 Within the first three weeks of the semester:

-Submit DSS form to the Graduate School
+Submit SSDE form to the Graduate School

 Wait for the Graduate School to enroll student in 1 cr (students cannot enroll themselves)